You're staring at a recipe that calls for 3 quarts of chicken broth. Plus, your measuring cup only shows cups. Now what?

 "About 12 cups" is fine for soup.
 For a custard

 For a custard, even a few extra tablespoons of liquid can shift the set from silky‑smooth to rubbery, so it’s worth taking the extra step to measure precisely.
-Now, if you’re using a scale, tare the container, then add liquid until you hit the target weight (946 g per quart for water‑based mixtures).
+Which means if you’re using a scale, tare the container, then add liquid until you hit the target weight (946 g per quart for water‑based mixtures).
 For viscous ingredients like cream or melted chocolate, give the scale a moment to stabilize; the reading can drift a few grams as the substance settles.

-Once you don’t have a scale handy, the liquid‑measuring‑cup method remains the most reliable.
+If you're don’t have a scale handy, the liquid‑measuring‑cup method remains the most reliable.
 Place the cup on a flat surface, pour slowly, and stop when the meniscus sits exactly on the desired line.
 If you’re working with a hot liquid, let it cool a few seconds before pouring to avoid steam‑induced splatter that can throw off the reading.

 A quick sanity check is the water‑displacement trick: fill a known‑volume container (like a 1‑cup dry measure) with water, note the level, then add your liquid until the water rises to the same mark.
 This works because the volume of displaced water equals the volume of liquid added, regardless of the liquid’s viscosity.